MARTIMM/martimm.github.io/content-docs/api2/tutorials/builder1.md

 $builder.load-user-interface($ui-file);
 ```

 Using the method `.connect-callback-handler()`, we can now connect the callback handlers to the events described in the ui description.
 A point to note; There must be an id for the object and it must be unique.
 It is the key into the signal info.
 There are always three arguments; the id, the object holding the callback method and the event name.
+The name of the method is the name specified as the handler in the signal element.
 ```
 $builder.connect-callback-handler( 'MyWindow', $sh, 'close-request');
 ```